Chapter Four

 rågånuga-sådhana-bhakti because without this understanding

-there may remain many suspicions that can harm the development
+there may remain many suspicions that can harm the

 of one’s bhakti.
 Concerning vaidhî-bhakti, Çrîla Rüpa